The Lands

 Days

-The months are further divided into three week-like units each known as a 'tenday' (as in the Forgotten Realms setting).
+The months are divided into three units known as 'thirdings' or simply weeks.
 The ten days of this week are named for the gods and goddesses as follows:

 Olarday - Day of The Sun